OCRoArchive/notes/ocr-ground-truth.md

 # Creating Ground Truth for OCR Training

-(TL;DR) The simple answer is: if you want to create usable OCR training data, first follow the instructions in the very next section: for each image file like `page1.png`, create a corresponding `page1.gt.txt` file containing the plain text contained in the image in reading order, respecting line breaks.
+(TL;DR) If you want to create usable OCR training data, first follow the instructions in the very next section: for each image file like `page1.png`, create a corresponding `page1.gt.txt` file containing the plain text contained in the image in reading order, respecting line breaks.
 Do that for all images and tar it up in a tar file.
 We can use that training data directly.
 See below for some more details.

 # Detailed Instructions